fgimian/venver/README.md

 the command line with various commands and provide auto-switching out of the box.

+venver supports bash, ZSH and fish shells fully, include completions for each.

 ## Why Another Tool? ##

 Both [virtualenvwrapper](https://bitbucket.org/dhellmann/virtualenvwrapper) and